XXjcontiniXX/gs_automated_schedule/README.md

 2. Select file and click "Make a copy".

 3. Open the new copy of the sheet which you now have edit access to and fill in the to-do list with whatever you'd like :)

+### Drawbacks and bugs
+1. The green week's date does not automatically change dates upon clicking _Next Week_, but has to be manually updated.

+2. Changing the amount of checkboxes will result in the _Next Week_ button not working properly.
+Changing the format will cause issues.